parflow/parflow/docs/user_manual/source/user_manual.rst

 written in single write operation which can reduce access times.
 For more information on chunking, refer to NetCDF4 user guide.

-This key sets chunking for each time varying 3-D variable in NetCDF4 file.
-Example Useage:
+*string* **NetCDF.Chunking** False This key sets chunking for each time varying 3-D variable in NetCDF4 file.

 .. container:: list